News

 In 2021, there were more than 900 accidents involving e-scooters in Britain, some of which resulted in catastrophic injuries.
 The Association of Personal Injury Lawyers (APIL) is highlighting this issue during Injury Prevention Week (27 June-1 July).
 Associate Solicitor and Personal Injury specialist Hannah Brown reports.

-All the Personal Injury and Industrial Disease Team at Battens are proud to be members of the Association of Personal Injury Lawyers (APIL), the leading not-for-profit organisation representing injured people and campaigning for the rights of injured people and their families.
+All the Personal Injury Team at Battens are proud to be members of the Association of Personal Injury Lawyers (APIL), the leading not-for-profit organisation representing injured people and campaigning for the rights of injured people and their families.

 During Injury Prevention Week APIL will be highlighting the campaign that they are running in relation to the topic of e-scooters.
-They aim to highlight the legislative, and practical, measures which would help to protect people as the use of such scooters becomes more popular and widespread.
+They aim to highlight the legislative and practical measures which would help to protect people from injury, as the use of such scooters becomes more popular and widespread.

 E-scooters are a common sight parked in designated bays around towns and cities across the South West.
 The scooters are part of a specific rental scheme which provides insurance for the user should anything unexpected happen during their period of use.